AlgebraicWolf/Idris2/docs/source/backends/index.rst

 on the back end you are using.
 Currently, the Chez and Racket back ends support generating profile data.

+Instead of the profiling system supplied by the backend, you may choose to use the sampling profiler provided for some backends.
+It is enabled by the ``sampling-profile``.
+The flag accepts an optional sampling frequency argument.
+If the frequency is not specified, the default frequency of 1000 Hz will be used.
+The collected samples are stored in the ``profile.folded`` file created in the current directory.
+The file contains recorded call stacks in the following
+format:

+..

+    func_1;func_2;...;func_n <count>

+The statistics gathered by the sampling profiler is intended to be used with `flame graphs <https://www.brendangregg.com/flamegraphs.html>`, or any other tool capable of processing this format.

 There are five code generators provided in Idris 2, and there is a system for plugging in new code generators for a variety of targets.
 The default is to compile via Chez Scheme, with an alternative via Racket or Gambit.